-The Government has a responsibility in resolving the problem of the hidden debts, both with creditors and Mozambican society.
-The Government must ensure that the national taxpayer is not made to pay for those debts, that national resources are not pawned benefitting irresponsible creditors and swindlers, and that Mozambican Society and the State are, as far as possible, reimbursed for the losses caused by the imbroglio.
-The assets of those implicated that will be confiscated by order of the bodies of justice shall be protected and applied for these purposes.
+The government is responsible for solving the problem of hidden debts for both creditors and Mozambican society.
+The government must ensure that the national taxpayer does not pay these debts, that national wealth is not pledged to irresponsible and deprived creditors, and that the Mozambican society and the state are, as far as possible, reimbursed for the damages caused by this imbroglio.
+The assets of those involved which will be seized by order of justice institutions must be applied for these purposes.